antarctica/lantern/docs/data-model.md

 A typed dict, `lantern.models.verification.types.VerificationContext`, defines available keys for the context object used by each job.
 Various enumerations are used to define values for check types and job status/results.

+## Static site metadata

+Site metadata represents context about a catalogue site, such as its URL base, build time, etc.

+The `lantern.models.site.SiteMeta` Python data class implements this concept.

+## Exporter metadata

+Exporter metadata is a superset of [Site metadata](#static-site-metadata) including additional properties such as the export path to avoid needing to pass [Config](/docs/config.md) instances to exporters.

+The `lantern.models.site.ExportMeta` Python data class implements this concept, inheriting from `SiteMeta`.